paolo-rossi/delphi-jose-jwt/README.md

 ![Image of Delphi-JOSE Demo](http://paolo-rossi.github.io/delphi-jose-jwt/images/jose-delphi.png)

-## Important!
+## Important: OpenSSL requirements

+#### HMAC using SHA algorithm
-The HMAC algorithm uses OpenSSL through the Indy library, so in order to generate the token you should have the OpenSSL DLLs in your server system.
+Prior to Delphi 10 Seattle the the HMAC-SHA algorithm uses OpenSSL through the Indy library, so in order to generate the token you should have the OpenSSL DLLs in your server system.

+In Delphi 10 Seattle or newer Delphi versions the HMAC algorithm is also is the System.Hash unit so OpenSSL is not needed.

+#### HMAC using RSA algorithm
+The HMAC-RSA algorithm uses necessarily OpenSSL so if you plan to use this algorithm to sign your token you have to download and deploy OpenSSL (on the server).

+#### Client-side considerations
-The client doesn't have to generate or verify the token (using HMAC) so on the client-side there's no need for the OpenSSL DLLs.
+Please keep in mind that the client doesn't have to generate or verify the token (using SHA or RSA) so on the client-side there's no need for the OpenSSL DLLs.

+#### OpenSSL download
-You can download the OpenSSL package at the [fulgan website](https://indy.fulgan.com/SSL/) (keep in mind to always update to the latest version)
+If you need the OpenSSL library on the server, you can download the package at the [fulgan website](https://indy.fulgan.com/SSL/) (keep in mind to always update to the latest version and to match you application's bitness)

 ## What is JOSE